gaaikei7/ExtendedKalmanFilterExample/README.md

 # Extended Kalman Filter Example
-This is an simple implementation of the EKF over the bicycle model (aka Ackermann steering model).
+This is an simple implementation of the EKF over the bicycle model (aka Ackermann steering model) written in M

 Ackerman steering model is the next: